MargotLrrn/GraspingTask/README.md

 # GraspingTask
-This github as the aim to regroup all the codes that were used to make my 3 months' internship possible

-# GraspingTask

 This github has the aim to regroup all the codes that were used to make my 3 months' internship possible